-There are three main ways such an argument might fail.
+There are different ways such an argument might fail.
 An argument fails if the conclusion can’t be derived from the premises.
-We could reject the conclusion of an argument if the premises on which the conclusion is based are not true.
 Or the conclusion may follow logically from the premises, but if we doubt the premises, this gives us cause to doubt the conclusion.
 For example:

 (1) We should respect Italians more than Greeks.